UNICORE-EU/unicore-docs/source/admin-docs/workflow/building.rst

 Building
 --------

-The following commands create the distribution packages
+The following commands create the distribution packages.

 deb
 ~~~